Summary of special considerations customers should be aware of when using high availability in a VLAN environment.

 - With xHA enabled, all xHA services run over the physical xHA interface (eth1), and another instance of the xHA heartbeat runs over the primary service IP address.

 - If xHA is disabled, all xHA services run over the primary service IP address, whether this address belongs to a physical interface (eth0, bond0) or to a VLAN interface.

 - The floating virtual IP (VIP) address is only supported on the primary service IP and the dedicated management IP.
 Non-primary IPs on the service interfaces (eth0, bond0, VLANs) are treated as floating and are automatically migrated to the passive node during xHA failover.

 - Virtual IP address and VLAN IP addresses migrate between nodes on xHA failover.

-- xHA private IP addresses are static to each node and do not migrate on xHA failover.
+- xHA private IP addresses are static to each node and don't migrate on xHA failover.

 What are the special considerations for VLAN tagging and xHA?

-- Routes are not automatically synchronized between xHA pairs.
-However, it is possible to configure synchronization of routes between nodes of an xHA pair.
+- Routes aren't automatically synchronized between xHA pairs.
+However, it's possible to configure synchronization of routes between nodes of an xHA pair.
 For more information, refer to Knowledge Base article 15314 on BlueCat Customer Care.

 - If your network environment requires you to change the Primary Service IP address to a VLAN interface (instead of the default eth0 interface), both the Active and Passive nodes must have the Primary Service IP address on the same VLAN.